SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 Tick, tock&hellip; tick, tock&hellip; tick, tock&hellip;

-## Looks like the Europeans got there first&hellip; sort of
+## Addendum 2021-Dec-16: Looks like the Europeans got there first&hellip; sort of

 This week the European Medicines Agency (EMA) had a meeting of its Committee for Medicinal Products for Human Use (CHMP), and they advised that paxlovid can begin to be used in